 In 1986, the Air Jordan II was released, followed by the III in 1988, at which point the Nike Swoosh was replaced with the Jumpman logo—Michael Jordan, airborne.

 Today, you can pick up a pair of Air Jordans for around $145 on average.
 But you could easily pay a lot more.
 MJ’s first-ever Air Jordans sold for $560,000 at auction in 2020, for example.
-The most expensive Jordans ever, however, are Drake’s custom OVO X Air Jordans, made of solid gold and worth $2 million.
+The most expensive Jordans (and the most expensive sneakers) ever, however, are Drake’s custom OVO X Air Jordans, made of solid gold and worth $2 million.

 Air Jordans: design and signature style